A Glossary of Heart Disease Terms

 Diuretic: A drug that enables the kidneys to rid the body of excess fluid.
 A diuretic may be referred to as a "water pill."

 Dobutamine Stress Echocardiogram (Dobutamine echo): A procedure that involves infusing a medication (dobutamine) through an intravenous (IV) line while you are closely monitored.
 This drug stimulates your heart, allowing evaluation of heart and valve function at rest and with exertion, when you are unable to exercise on a treadmill or stationary cycle.

 Echocardiography is an imaging procedure that creates a graphic outline of the heart's movement, valves and chambers using high-frequency sound waves that come from a hand held wand placed on your chest.

 Dyspnea: Difficulty breathing or shortness of breath.

-Echocardiogram (echo): An imaging procedure that creates a moving picture outline of the heart's valves and chambers using high-frequency sound waves that come from a hand held wand placed on your chest or passed down your throat.
+Echocardiogram (echo): An imaging procedure that creates a moving picture outline of the heart's valves and chambers using high-frequency sound waves that come from a handheld wand placed on your chest or passed down your throat.
 Echo is often combined with Doppler ultrasound and color Doppler to evaluate blood flow across the heart's valves.
-Doppler senses the speed of sound and can pick up abnormal leakage or blockage of valves.
+Doppler senses the speed of sound and can pick up abnormal leakage or restriction of the valves.